sahirbhatnagar/sahirbhatnagar.github.io.old/_pages/about.md

 </p>

 ## Research Opportunities
 I have opportunities for graduate and undergraduate students to assist with various research projects.
-Please contact me to learn about specific research and training opportunities.
+You can email me to learn about specific research and training opportunities.
+Please attach your transcripts and CV and describe how your research interests align with mine.
+Be specific.
+I generally don't respond to generic emails.